JyothsnaKat/GreenLab2023/README.md

 The "energy_compute" script serves the purpose of computing energy consumption for each run and consolidating it into a single data frame.
 This data frame can be found in the "Pre-Processed Data 1" folder.
 This is a crucial step in understanding energy consumption patterns.

 ## Normality Testing
 To ensure the robustness of our analysis, we have employed the "normality_test" script.
-This script checks for normality in energy consumption across different domains and total power across different applications.
+This script checks for normality in energy consumption and total power across different applications.
 It includes scripts for generating QQ plots and performing the Shapiro-Wilk test.
 This step helps validate the assumptions required for some statistical tests.

 ## Hypothesis Testing
 To test our first hypothesis, we've utilized the Spearman correlation matrix.
 The relevant code can be found in the "spearman.R" script.
 This analysis assesses relationships between variables within our data.

 For the second hypothesis, we've employed the Kruskal-Wallis test, which can be accessed in the "hypothesis_test.R" script.
-This test assesses whether there are significant differences between domains.
+This test assesses whether there are significant differences between domains and applications.

 ## Delta Estimates
 To further understand the differences between pairs of domains, we've created the "Cliffs_delta" script.
 This script calculates delta estimates, offering valuable insights into the distinctions between domain pairs.